ceramicstudio/js-composedb/website/docs/api/commands/cli.graphql.md

 ### `composedb graphql:server`

-Launch a graphQL server supporting the runtime schema of the composite with given runtime definition
+Launch a GraphQL server supporting the runtime schema of the composite with given runtime definition

 You can use this command to launch a local GraphQL HTTP server that will be able to process queries and mutations against your Composite's [GraphQL Execution Schema](./cli.graphql.md#composedb-graphqlschema)